-Chairman Williamson was nominated to the USITC by President George W. Bush on September 7, 2006; renominated on January 9, 2007; and confirmed by the U.S. Senate on February 1, 2007.
+Irving A. Williamson, a Democrat of New York, was nominated to the USITC by President George W. Bush on September 7, 2006; renominated on January 9, 2007; and confirmed by the U.S. Senate on February 1, 2007.
 He was sworn in as a member of the Commission on February 7, 2007, for a term expiring on June 16, 2014.
-President Barack Obama designated him Vice Chairman for the term ending June 16, 2012.
-President Obama designated him Chairman for the term ending June 16, 2014.
+Commissioner Williamson served as Chairman of the USITC for the term June 17, 2012, to June 16, 2014.
+He served as Vice Chairman of the USITC for the term June 17, 2010, to June 16, 2012.

-Chairman Williamson has more than 40 years of experience in the international and trade policy fields.
+Commissioner Williamson has more than 40 years of experience in the international and trade policy fields.
 Prior to his appointment, he was for seven years President of Williamson International Trade Strategies, Inc., a New York-based consulting firm that advised clients on legal, policy, and regulatory issues affecting international trade and business.
 As a consultant, he worked with over 20 U.S. Agency for International Development (USAID) and other donor-funded projects, advising countries on World Trade Organization (WTO) accession, compliance, and participation; he has also conducted WTO and other trade-related training programs all over the world.
 Much of his work focused on trade with Africa and the Middle East.

-Chairman Williamson holds a Bachelor of Arts degree in history from Brown University, a Master of Arts degree in international relations with an emphasis on African studies and international economics from the Johns Hopkins School of Advanced International Studies, and a Juris Doctor degree from the George Washington University Law School.
+Commissioner Williamson holds a Bachelor of Arts degree in history from Brown University, a Master of Arts degree in international relations with an emphasis on African studies and international economics from the Johns Hopkins School of Advanced International Studies, and a Juris Doctor degree from the George Washington University Law School.
 He is married to Cheryl A. Parham, has two children, Patrick and Elizabeth, and resides in New York City.